adambaylin21/banggia-vndirect-excel/README.md

 # HTML to Excel Converter

-This Python script converts HTML table data from the file 'Untitled-1.html' to an Excel file.
+This Python script converts HTML table data (Vndirect) from the file 'filehtml.html' to an Excel file.

 ## Files Created